open-mmlab/mmeval/.github/CONTRIBUTING.md

-We appreciate all contributions to improve MMEngine.
-Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) in MMCV for more details about the contributing guideline.
+We appreciate all contributions to improve MMEval.
+Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmeval/blob/master/CONTRIBUTING.md) for more details about the contributing guideline.